 Please note that applications for the right to pursue a doctoral degree are processed according to a different schedule by the responsible Faculty.
 The relevant faculty makes decisions regarding study rights and applicants are personally notified in a separate notification to salary positions.

-The University of Helsinki Doctoral Programme in Social Sciences invites applications for four (4) funded doctoral candidate positions starting from 1.1.2022.
+The University of Helsinki Doctoral Programme in Social Sciences invites applications for five (5) funded doctoral candidate positions starting from 1.1.2023.
 Each position is for a four-year term.

 The Doctoral Programme in the Social Sciences covers the following disciplines: social psychology, social work, social and cultural anthropology, sociology, social data science, media and communication studies, criminology and social and public policy.
 Applicants must clearly state which of these disciplines is their primary discipline in their application.
 The Doctoral Programme in Social Sciences is the largest doctoral programme in Finland.